Employment Discrimination Law

 Employment At Will and Discrimination

 In Massachusetts, as in many other states, employment is considered “at will,” unless you have an employment contract that says something different.
 What that means is that either the employer or the employee can end the relationship at any time, for any reason or for no reason at all.
 It can be fair or unfair, carefully considered or impulsive.
 EXCEPT: Massachusetts and Federal employment discrimination law makes it unlawful for an employer to discriminate based on certain characteristics that are called “protected classes,” and cannot retaliate against an employee for exercising a legally protected right.

-What Are Protected Classes?
+What Are Protected Classes in Discrimination Law?

 It is important to know that Massachusetts employment discrimination law protects a broader group of people than the Federal employment discrimination law.
-Below are the "protected classes" recognized by Massachusetts and/or federal law:

-Federal and Massachusetts employment discrimination law:
+Both Federal and Massachusetts employment law protect against discrimination based on:

 It is also unlawful under the employment discrimination law to fire an employee in retaliation for engaging in certain activities protected under the discrimination laws.
 Examples of protected activity: